 Bring your rugs, finished and in progress, to exhibit.

 YES, Please enroll me in the 2015 Manistee Rug School.
 To reserve my spot, I am enclosing my check for $210.00, payable to West Shore Ruggers Guild (WSRG).

 Join us for lunch and get acquainted with everyone and enjoy the drawings for prizes during lunch.

-_____Yes, sign me up for lunches (you will be billed separately).
+_____No ____Yes, sign me up for lunches (you will be billed separately).